astronomer/airflow-guides/guides/airflow-pools.md

 When tasks are assigned to a pool, they will be scheduled as normal until all of the pool's slots are filled.
 As slots open up, the remaining queued tasks will start running.

-> **Note:** If you assign a task to a pool that doesn't exist, the task will not be scheduled when the DAG runs.
-Currently this will not result in an error in the task logs or Airflow UI.
+> **Note:** If you assign a task to a pool that doesn't exist, then the task will not be scheduled when the DAG runs.
+There are currently no errors or checks for this in the Airflow UI, so be sure to double check the name of the pool that you're assigning a task to.

-You can control which tasks within the pool are run first by assigning [priority weights](https://airflow.apache.org/docs/apache-airflow/stable/concepts/priority-weight.html#concepts-priority-weight) which define priorities for the executor queue.
+You can control which tasks within the pool are run first by assigning [priority weights](https://airflow.apache.org/docs/apache-airflow/stable/concepts/priority-weight.html#concepts-priority-weight).
 These are assigned at the pool level with the `priority_weights` parameter.
-The values can be any arbitrary integer (default is 1), and higher values get higher priority.
+The values can be any arbitrary integer (default is 1), and higher values get higher priority in the executor queue.

 For example, in the DAG snippet below `task_a` and `task_b` are both assigned to the `single_task_pool` which has one slot. `task_b` has a priority weight of 2, while `task_a` has the default priority weight of 1.
 Therefore, `task_b` would be executed first.